RanvirSinghN/HR-nexus-AI-hackathon/README.md

 * Upload or paste their CV
 * Upload or paste a job description
 * Enter the company name, role title and interview type
+* Select number of main questions and question type
-* Receive tailored interview questions
+* Receive tailored interview questions from selected preferences
+* Receive follow up questins baded on inputted cv and job desc
-* Answer questions one at a time
+* Answer questions one at a time, with option to skip or end interview
 * Receive relevant follow-up questions
 * Receive feedback after each line of questioning
 * Receive a final overall interview performance report